-The Top 3 Vertical Jump Training Programs in 2016
+The Top 3 Vertical Jump Training Programs in 2018

 Just as people follow gym routines to get buff, vertical jump training systems focus on making you jump higher.
 They require you to be just as committed and consistent, but the reward is far more satisfying.

 A couple of months lifting in the gym might see you lifting a few more pounds, but in the same time you could be jumping 9 inches higher and turning heads on the court.

 Why They Work

 - A focus on plyometric training, while also making sure you develop sufficient strength.